 Primitive I2C operations The following methods implement the primitive I2C master bus operations and can be combined to make any I2C transaction.
 They are provided if you need more control over the bus, otherwise the standard methods (see below) can be used.

 I2C.start()

-Send a start bit on the bus (SDA transitions to low while SCL is high).
+Generate a START condition on the bus (SDA transitions to low while SCL is high).

 I2C.stop()